MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 Default labeling is fully supported in Power BI and is described in [Default label policy for Power BI](service-security-sensitivity-label-default-label-policy.md).
 In Fabric, there are some limitations.

-* When a non-Power BI Fabric item is created, if there's a clear, substantive create dialog, the default sensitivity label applies to the item if the user doesn't choose a label.
-If the item is created in a process where there's no clear create dialog, the default label **isn't** applied.
+* When a non-Power BI Fabric item is created, if there's a clear, substantive create dialog, the default sensitivity label will be applied to the item if the user doesn't choose a label.
+If the item is created in a process where there's no clear create dialog, the default label **won't** be applied.

 * When a Fabric item that has no label is updated, if the item is a Power BI item, a change to any of its attributes causes the default label to be applied if the user doesn't apply a label.
 If the item is a non-Power BI Fabric item, only changes to certain attributes, such as name and description, cause the default label to be applied.
 And this is only if the change is made in the item's [flyout menu](../get-started/apply-sensitivity-labels.md#apply-a-label).
 For changes made in the experience interface, default labeling isn't currently supported.